IbrahimTanyalcin/taskq/README.md

 As expected iiefs execute first.
 And then based on the *_taskqWaitFor* properties, script 0 --> script 1 --> script 2 is executed.
 But since script 1 dynamically imports another script, the main thread will wait for the dynamic import (and then handlers) and then resume for script 2.

 ### Example - 3

+> Summary: Everytime a function is pushed to the main thread, the main thread will wait for all dynamic loads within this function.

 > script 0 (similarly scripts 1 and 2):